mpalmr/resources/libraries.md

 - [**passport:**](http://www.passportjs.org/) Passport is authentication middleware.
 I recommend [express-session](https://www.npmjs.com/package/express-session) unless you plan on having multiple methods of authentication _(eg: Facebook and in-house)_.
 - [**http-proxy-middleware:**](https://www.npmjs.com/package/http-proxy-middleware) Configurable HTTP proxy.
 - [**morgan:**](https://www.npmjs.com/package/morgan) Request logger.
+- [**method-override:**](https://www.npmjs.com/package/method-override) Lets you use HTTP verbs such as PUT or DELETE in places where the client doesn't support it.
+This is commonly encountered when doing non-AJAX form submissions as they only support GET and POST requests.

 ### Databases